Financial Services Guide

 What services can Australia Ratings provide?

-Under its AFS licence, Australia Ratings may only carry on a financial services business to provide general advice by issuing a credit rating to retail and wholesale clients.
-It intends to provide credit rating services in respect of the following products and entities:
+Under its AFS licence, Australia Ratings may only carry on a financial services business to provide general advice by issuing a credit rating to retail or wholesale clients.
+It offers credit rating services in respect of the following:

-Credit ratings are assigned to differentiate the degree of credit worthiness of organisations and fixed income products available to investors in the Australian financial market.
+Credit ratings are assigned to differentiate the degree of credit worthiness of organisations and debt securities available to investors in the Australian financial market.
 Ratings are assigned on a long term and short term rating scale.
 Long term ratings are assigned for investment or financial exposure for terms greater than 12 months whereas short term ratings apply to terms less than 12 months.

 The product complexity indicator is a colour coded indicator that is designed to differentiate debt securities which may have similar credit attributes but may have complexity in the terms and conditions of the security that could arise due to unanticipated variability or change in the returns from the investment.